The Moon's Highs and Lows

 Fig 12: Selenean Summit - height profile (LROC Quickmap)

 Selenean Summit's lack of prominence is also clear from the oblique 3D view of the region in Fig 13.
-Which means neither the Moon's highest or next highest points in its vicinity, are what we'd really call mountains.
+Which means neither the Moon's highest or next highest points in its vicinity, are what we'd call mountains.

 Fig 13: Selenean Summit - 3D terrain view (LROC Quickmap)